-Incentives are available for residential and small business properties in the City of Urbana that install specific types of sustainable stormwater management features.
-Participation in the credits and incentives programs are mutually exclusive; credits and incentives will not be awarded to the same property.
-Those properties that are eligible for credits and incentives will have to choose between the two programs.
+Incentives are available for properties in the City of Urbana that install specific types of sustainable stormwater management practices.
+Participation in the credits and incentives programs are mutually exclusive; credits and incentives will not be awarded to the same BMP.
+Those BMPs that are eligible for credits and incentives will have to choose between the two programs because credit and incentive programs are mutually exclusive and will not be awarded to the same BMP.
 Table 1 summarizes the types of stormwater management features that qualify for incentives and the maximum incentive amounts available.